-Botanically, all culinary garlics are in the species Allium sativum.
-There are two sub-species: the hardneck or ophio garlics, which have scapes; and the softneck garlics, which don’t.
+Botanically, all of the common culinary garlics are in the species Allium sativum.
+(This doesn't include elephant garlic, which is species Allium ampeloprasum var. ampeloprasum.)
+There are two sub-species within Allium sativum: the hardneck or ophio garlics, which have scapes; and the softneck garlics, which don’t.

 Hardneck garlic is more flavorful and the cloves are bigger and easier to peel than softnecks.
 Softneck garlic, the kind usually found in supermarkets and often imported, has the best storage life and is easier to braid than hardnecks.

 Growers with freezing winter weather can grow either hardneck or softneck garlic, but have the best success with hardnecks.
 Growers in warm winter areas may do better with softnecks.